BehindTheMath/KosherZmanim/README.md

 ```

 ## Note about how zmanim are calculated
-The zmanim are calculated based on the day of year, which is not dependent on timezone.
-This means that the zmanim will be calculated for the location selected, on the day of year passed, and then displayed at the equivalent time in the selected timezone.
+This library uses [Luxon](https://moment.github.io/luxon) as a date/time library, since
+Javascript's `Date` object does not support setting timezones other than the system timezone.
+All class methods that return a `DateTime` object will be in UTC.

 # Breaking changes from KosherJava
 * `AstronomicalCalendar.getTemporalHour()` returns `null` instead of `Long.MIN_VALUE` if the calculations cannot be completed.
 * JS/TS does not have a parallel to Java's `Long.MIN_VALUE`, so `Long_MIN_VALUE` is set to `NaN`.
 * The following methods are not supported:
   * `AstronomicalCalendar.toString()`
   * `AstronomicalCalendar.toJSON()`
   (Use `ZmanimFormatter.toJSON(astronomicalCalendar)` instead).
   * `AstronomicalCalculator.getDefault()`
   (Use `new NOAACalculator()` instead).
   * `Time.toString()`
   (Use `new ZmanimFormatter(TimeZone.getTimeZone("UTC")).format(time)` instead).
   * `ZmanimFormatter.toXML()`
+* Some method signatures are different, due to the differences between Java and JS.